sangeethsajeev/capstone_project/README.md

 4. Reshaping dataset - (Sample, Time-steps, Features)

 ## Model
 As we will be forecasting the pollution level based on last N timsteps, LSTM Network seem fit for the problem.
-Working of LSTM Model is described in here [LSTM in Simple Words](https://medium.com/the-innovation/lstm-introduction-in-simple-words-fe544a45f1e7).Long Short Term Model is capable of retaning information like seasonal and periodical varaition in data along with the regression attributes.
+Working of LSTM Model is described over here [LSTM in Simple Words](https://medium.com/the-innovation/lstm-introduction-in-simple-words-fe544a45f1e7).
+Long Short Term Model is capable of retaning information like seasonal and periodical variation in data along with the regression attributes.
 We have explored variations of the model before finalizing the current model.

-Results on different variations in the model.
+Results of different variations if the model we experimented with are below:

 | Model     | Layers  | Neurons |  Activation | RMSE  |
 | ----------|:-------:| -------:| -----------:| -----:|